International-Data-Spaces-Association/IDSA-Rulebook/105_Policies.md

 compared.

 ### Policies for segmentation
 Policies can also act as a fine filter to segment data sharing scenarios and use cases.
-Adding a single policy that checks for the membership credential of a distinct group is the equivalent to restricting this specific contract to that closed group of organizations.
-Segmentation through policies can be used by an organization to easily manage the sharing context of their data assets and can be applied at many different layers and segments.
+Adding a single policy that checks for the membership credential of a distinct group is the equivalent to restricting this specific contract to that closed group of organisations.
+Segmentation through policies can be used by an organisation to easily manage the sharing context of their data assets and can be applied at many different layers and segments.
 Here are some examples of what segmentation can be achieved with policies:

 - **Data space boundary:** Enforce segmentation by membership credentials, ensuring only participants who possess a valid membership credential for the data space can access protected resources.